What is clofazimine?

 Clofazimine is a drug used to treat leprosy.
-It can slow down the growth and weakly kill Mycobacterium leprae, the bacteria that cause leprosy.
+It can slow down the growth and weakly kill Mycobacterium leprae, the bacterium that causes leprosy.
 It is used in combination with rifampicin and dapsone for the treatment of the many forms of leprosy.
 In particular, it is used to treat erythema nodosum leprosum, the red lumps and thickened patches often seen in lepromatous leprosy.

 Because of its anti-inflammatory effects, clofazimine is also sometimes used as a second or third line therapy for various skin conditions including:

 Clofazimine is available as a 50 mg capsule.
 The trade name in New Zealand is Lamprene®.

 For the treatment of leprosy, clofazimine should always be given in combination with other specific antibiotics.
 Multidrug therapy is necessary to prevent the development of drug resistance.

 To ensure maximum absorption clofazimine should be taken with food or with milk.

 Clofazimine should be not be used in the following patients.
 If clofazimine treatment is unavoidable, these patients should be monitored closely.

 If patients develop gastrointestinal symptoms such as diarrhoea or vomiting during treatment, the dosage should be reduced or the medication is taken less often.
 Failure to do this may result in accumulation of clofazimine in tissues that can lead to blockage of the intestines.

 Clofazimine may be used in pregnant women with leprosy if the potential benefits justify the risk to the fetus.
 The World Health Organisation recommends that clofazimine is continued during pregnancy, as the symptoms of leprosy appear to worsen over this time.
 Clofazimine crosses the placenta, and skin discolouration has been seen in neonates.